Burke County, North Carolina

-Burke County is a county located in the U.S. state of North Carolina.
+Burke County is a county in the U.S. state of North Carolina.
+It is part of the state's western mountain region, containing sections of the Blue Ridge Mountains including the Linville Gorge and South Mountains.
 As of the 2020 census, its population was 87,570.
 Its county seat is Morganton.
-Burke County is part of the Hickory–Lenoir–Morganton, NC metropolitan statistical area.
+Burke County is part of the Hickory-Lenoir-Morganton, NC Metropolitan Statistical Area.

 History

+Early history

 Indigenous peoples inhabited the interior and the coastal areas for thousands of years.
 Native Americans of the complex and far-flung Mississippian culture inhabited the county long before Europeans arrived in the New World.
 They were part of a trade network extending from the Gulf Coast to the Great Lakes.
-They built earthwork mounds, including at Joara, a 12 acre site and regional chiefdom in North Carolina.
-(Present-day Morganton developed near this site.)
+They built earthwork mounds, including at Joara, a 12 acre site and regional chiefdom in North Carolina, near present-day Morganton.
 It was the center of the largest Native American settlement in North Carolina, dating from about 1000 AD and expanding into the next centuries.

 In 1567, Spanish Juan Pardo's expedition arrived and built Fort San Juan at Joara, claiming the area for the colony of Spanish Florida.
 Pardo named the settlement Cuenca, after his home city.
 They had been sent by the governor at Santa Elena (Parris Island) in South Carolina to find an overland route to the silver mines in central Mexico, believing that the Appalachians were connected to a range there.

 Captain Juan Pardo, leader of the expedition, left about 30 soldiers at the fort while continuing his exploration.
 His expedition built another five forts to the west, in the foothills of the mountains.
 In the spring of 1568, the Indians attacked Fort San Juan, killing the soldiers and burning the fort.
 The natives killed all soldiers except one at the garrisons, at five other Spanish forts in the interior.